A weather website in April 2023 had this headline about tornadoes:

 - Quick Links

-You may download a pdf version of this publication at this link.
 Please feel free to leave a comment at the end of the publication.
+You may download a pdf copy at this link.

 Background Information on Tornadoes